corruptionneo-tech/Grumpy-Tech-Bronalysis/README.md

 To install a Chrome extension from outside the Chrome Web Store, follow these steps:

-Download the Github files from above: Unpack the zip to a location on your PC.
+Download the Github files from above (under the CODE button): Unpack the zip to a location on your PC.

 Enable Developer Mode: Navigate to chrome://extensions/ in your Chrome browser and enable Developer mode by checking the box in the top-right corner.